-A Summary of the 2021 TIP
+A Summary of the 2023 TIP

-he Bay Area's 2021 TIP includes approximately 780 transportation projects, and a total of approximately \$10.3 billion in committed federal, state, regional and local funding over the four-year TIP period through fiscal year 2024.
+he Bay Area's 2023 TIP includes more than 300 transportation projects, and a total of approximately \$10.9 billion in committed federal, state, regional and local funding over the four-year TIP period through fiscal year 2026.
 See the next page for a map of projects with costs greater than \$200 million.

-2021 TIP Investment Analysis:
+2023 TIP Investment Analysis: